UniversalDependencies/docs/_u-feat/Polarity.md

 morphology.
 The feature value `Polarity=Pos` is usually used to signal that a lemma has negative forms but this particular form is not negative.
 Using the feature in such cases is somewhat optional for words that can be negated but rarely are.
+Language-specific documentation should define under which circumstances the positive polarity is annotated.

 In Czech, for instance, all verbs and adjectives can be negated using the prefix _ne-_.
-In theory, all nouns can be negated too, with the meaning “anything except the entities denotable by the original noun”.
-However, negated nouns are rare and it is not necessary to annotate every positive noun with `Polarity=Pos`.
-Language-specific documentation should define under which circumstances the positive polarity is annotated.

 In English, verbs are negated using the [particle](u-pos/PART) _not_.
 English adjectives can be negated with _not_, or sometimes using prefixes _(wise &ndash; unwise, probable &ndash; improbable)_, although the use of prefixes is less productive than in Czech.
 In general, only the most grammatical (as opposed to lexical) forms of negation should receive `Polarity=Neg`.